How to Deal With Third Trimester Nausea and Morning Sickness in Late Pregnancy

 Eat Small Meals And Often

-A great way to stay healthy throughout your pregnancy is by staying hydrated.
-Drink lots and lots of water.
+One of the best ways to stay healthy throughout your pregnancy is by staying hydrated.
+But getting enough water can be a challenge when you're busy or short on time.
+Having a water bottle with you helps ensure that you're getting your daily intake of water.
 Water is necessary for our bodies to function properly and when your body is growing a baby, it needs even more than normal.
 A key symptom of dehydration is nausea – so make sure you are constantly sipping water throughout the day.

 If you are already experiencing nausea there are a few ways you can help your body deal with it.
 There are plenty of ways for you to combat the queasiness and get your body back to feeling better.